DmitriyKhodykin/Information-field-monitoring/README.md

 - design the information panel Power BI to visualize the result of the classifier;
 - upload data to the report and deploy it on the local server / in the cloud

-The repository contains the following blocks of program code:
+<b>The repository contains the following blocks of program code</b>:
 - tass_parser.py - module for parsing the news feed of the TASS news agency;
 - ria_parser.py - module for parsing the news feed of the RIA news agency;
 - interfax_parser.py - module for parsing the news feed of the INTERFAX news agency;